 We cannot all simply be consumers and users.

 The “Year of Code”, “Apps for All” and other initiatives have acknowledged that simply learning some programming and using a programming language must be part of that education, however obsolescent the particular code and language might turn out to be in terms of an immediate job or specific career.
 But the learning can and should be much more; after all education is more than career training.

 It’s necessary and possible, as we will see in the later education proposal, to demystify computing itself.

 And it is necessary for even more far-reaching reasons, beyond computing technology and applications.
 Computing is part of a much wider convergence across multiple disciplines.
-Computation is a fundamental evolutionary process of nature underlying not only Computing, but also Biogenetics, Cognitive Science and even Quantum Information processes.
+Computation is a fundamental evolutionary and functional process of nature underlying not only Computing, but also Biogenetics, Cognitive Science and even Physics itself.

-Computation is a process of nature.
-For that reason alone everyone can and should have an appreciation.
+Computation is a fundamental process of nature.
+For that reason alone everyone can and should have at least an appreciation.

 Fortunately, however quickly computing devices and applications are evolving, some key aspects of computation remain simple, fundamental and (so far) timeless.
 These are worth appreciating in themselves, since once understood they demystify the evolving complexity of computer applications and the fundamental nature of computation in other disciplines.

 What follows is a proposal for a teaching resource that lends itself to a very simple hands-on group computation exercise.
 An exercise that anyone progressing through higher education can experience, and indeed even 10/11 year-olds can find stimulating.
 [I did the exercise myself aged 13 in the classroom in 1969 and its value has stuck with me ever since.]
 Education professionals can decide and tailor where the exercise might fit existing curricula and classes, but it is a simple and attractive educational exercise.

 - Its origins and a brief outline.